 May 29, 1993: It's the most famous Game 7 in Los Angeles Kings history.
 After a controversial Game 6 overtime winner in LA sent the Campbell Conference Finals to Game 7, Wayne Gretzky put the team on his back and took the Kings to their first Stanley Cup Finals.
 Gretzky's hat trick helped LA defeat the Toronto Maple Leafs 5-4, setting the stage for a Stanley Cup Finals matchup with Montreal.
 The impending loss was devastating, but Gretzky's Game 7 performance still shines.

 May 9, 2001: After the Kings took down the Detroit Red Wings in a memorable first-round series, LA faced Ray Bourque and the Colorado Avalanche in Round 2.
 The Kings fought back from 3-1 down to force Game 7, thanks to a Felix Potvin shutout in Game 5 and a Glen Murray overtime winner in Game 6.
 The seventh-seeded Kings finally succumbed to the Avs in the final game, losing 5-1 as Colorado would go on to win the Cup.

 April 29, 2002: The underdog Kings once again pushed the Avalanche to the limit the following year, forcing a Game 7 in the first round thanks to wins in Games 5 and 6 behind Felix Potvin.
 And once again, the Avs dominated in Denver, sending the Kings home with a 4-0 win.
-The Kings would not return to the playoffs until 2010, and since then, they have not faced a Game 7.
+The Kings would not return to the playoffs until 2010, and would not face another Game 7 until...